 So if you have the urge to go travelling or backpacking, but don’t quite have the time or the money to do so at the moment, or maybe you are saving up for your big gap year adventure and just want to do a little travelling to sate your wanderlust, then exploring the sights and attractions of your local area may be just the answer you are looking for.

 Grab a guide book for your own country and look at the top 10 or 20 things to see and do, how many of them have you actually seen and done?
 What’s stopping you?

 Get a train or a cheap coach ticket to a town or city close to you that you have never visited before and book yourself into a cheap place to stay, see the glorious United Kingdom through a tourists eyes.

 It is much easier for you to jump in a car or get a train than it is for a tourist to fly half the way around the world.
 So if they can see it, why can’t you?

 Did you enjoy this article?
-Have you ever been to Cork or would you like to go?
+Have you ever taken a staycation?
 I would love to hear your thoughts in the comments section below or on my Facebook or Twitter pages and please feel free to share it with any or all of the social media buttons.
 If you want to get more great backpacking tips, advice and inspiration, please subscribe to updates via email in the box to your right.